 Dawn Hickey, LVMT, CCRP graduated from Columbia State Community College with an AAS in Veterinary Technology.
 After a one year internship at the University of Tennessee College of Veterinary Medicine, earning the Certified Canine Rehabilitation Practitioner title, she was employed at Animalia Health and Wellness in Franklin, TN and was instrumental in the development of the rehabilitation practice there.
 In 2015, Dawn moved to Knoxville to become the lead technician in the Small Animal Rehabilitation Department at the University of Tennessee College of Veterinary Medicine.
 She completed the University of Tennessee’s Companion Animal Pain Management Certificate Program in 2016 and is currently working on her Certified Veterinary Pain Practitioner (CVPP) certification through IVAPM and her Certified Canine Fitness Trainer (CCFT) title through UT.
 She has received special training in Canine Myofascial Trigger points through Myopain Seminars.
 As one of the instructors in the CCRP program, she enjoys teaching and spreading her love and enthusiasm for animal rehabilitation with the students.
 Dawn is the veterinary technician liaison to the American Association of Rehabilitation Veterinarians (AARV) and is an active member of the International Association of Veterinary Rehabilitation and Physical Therapy.
 She is also an active member of NAVTA, Tennessee Veterinary Technician Association (TVTA).
 She is instrumental in the University of Tennessee’s annual CARES conference and is on the local planning committee for the upcoming IAVRPT conference in Knoxville in 2018.
 Her particular areas of interest include, geriatrics, neurology, working dogs, myofascial issues and pain management.

-Maria Maddox LVT, CVT, VTS (Physical Rehabilitation), CCRP
+Maria Maddox LVT, VTS (Physical Rehabilitation)-OC, CCRP Membership Chair

 Maria graduated with a Bachelor's degree in Biology from Bryn Mawr College in 1999 and received her Associates Degree with Honors in Veterinary Technology from Bel-Rea in 2002.
 Maria took the National Veterinary Technician Exam in 2003 and has been a Certified Veterinary Technician in Colorado since then, the became licensed to practice in Nevada in 2006.
 Maria became interested in physical rehabilitation for animals in college when she volunteered at the Bronx Zoo and recognized the need for an adjunct to medication for helping elderly, arthritic animals.
 Along with a coworker and fellow enthusiast for rehab, Maria established the physical rehabilitation department at the Red Bank Veterinary Hospital in Red Bank, New Jersey in 2005.
 She became a Certified Canine Rehabilitation Practitioner through the University of Tennessee in 2006.
 Maria has worked the majority of her rehab career at the Las Vegas Veterinary Specialty Center in Nevada, working from January 2007 contracted through the LVVSC physical rehabilitation department.
 Maria currently lives in Okinawa, Japan, working at the military veterinary clinic and has had the unique opportunity to treat two of the military working dogs to prolong their military careers.

-(C) 2021 Academy of Physical Rehabilitation Veterinary Technicians (TM) The Academy of Physical Rehabilitation Technicians (est. 2014) is a Section 501(c)(6) not-for profit organization and is a recognized Academy accepted by the National Association of Veterinary Technicians (NAVTA) The Academy of Physical Rehabilitation Veterinary Technicians logo and business entity are registered trademarks of the USPTO and any attempt to represent, copy or distribute without the express permission from the APRVT may be subject investigation.
-The titles VTS (Physical Rehabilitation) and VTS (Physical Rehab) are restricted for members use only as stated in the ByLaws and any unlawful attempts will be investigated.
+(C) 2021 Academy of Physical Rehabilitation Veterinary Technicians (TM) The Academy of Physical Rehabilitation Technicians (est. 2014) is a Section 501(c)(6) not-for profit organization and is a recognized Academy accepted by the National Association of Veterinary Technicians (NAVTA) The Academy of Physical Rehabilitation Veterinary Technicians logo, business entity and VTS (Physical Rehabilitation) are registered trademarks of the USPTO and any attempt to represent, copy or distribute without the express permission from the APRVT may be subject investigation.
+The titles VTS (Physical Rehabilitation) and VTS (Physical Rehab) are restricted for members use only as stated in the ByLaws and any unlawful attempts will be investigated and considered trademark infringement.